thosgood/this-weeks-finds/markdown/151-200/week174.md

 boring.
 Hopefully you get the idea: AmbAd has a purely topological description!

-Now for the punchline: in AmbAd, what is the category hom(a,a) like?
+Now for the punchline: in AmbAd, what is the category \operatorname{Hom}(a,a) like?
 As in Ad, the objects are

 1~a~, LR, LRLR, LRLRLR, ...